 Great Overland Station in Topeka, Kansas began as a Union Pacific railroad passenger station on January 27, 1927.
 Along the way, it survived floods, was remodeled for railroad offices, abandoned in 1988, and damaged by fire in 1992.
 Railroad Heritage, Inc. leased the building from the Union Pacific Railroad to prevent the building's demolition.

 Union Pacific Corporation donated the station to Topeka Railroad Days, Inc. 6 years later, and the Great Overland Station Project Team was established to direct efforts to preserve the station and transform it into a railroad heritage museum.
 In June 2004, The Great Overland Station opened its doors.
 Ownership of Great Overland Station was transferred to Shawnee County Parks and Recreation in May 2021 and they are still working on their new business model.

-copyright 2006-2009 by Keith Stokes
+copyright 2006-2022 by Keith Stokes